 - Provide a clear schedule.
 Provide the schedule as far in advance, letting your guest know exactly where you expect them at what times.
 Any time not covered in this schedule means your guest is free, don't expect them to be working for you 12 hours each day.

 - Pay flight refund insurance.
 Guests have to cancel sometimes, it's inevitable.
 Illness, family emergencies, and work opportunities can be common to anyone.
-Spend the extra $50 to buy refundable/transferable tickets.
+Spend the extra money to buy refundable/transferable tickets.